How can I invest in Lumpsum to buy Mutual Funds?

 Regular Mutual Funds are the funds bought by Mutual fund brokers, distributors & advisors.
 Currently, we are not catering to the services of Regular mutual funds.
 However, you can invest in Direct mutual funds through FYERS at Zero commissions.
 To ...

-How do I invest in mutual funds through the FYERS web and app?
+How do I invest in mutual funds through FYERS?

 FYERS makes mutual fund investing seamless across both web and mobile platforms.
-You can explore schemes, start SIPs and make one-time (lumpsum) investments—all in a few easy steps.
-Steps to invest in mutual funds on FYERS Log in to FYERS (Web or ...
+You can explore schemes, start SIPs and make one-time investments—all in a few easy steps.
+Steps to invest in mutual funds on FYERS App Log in to FYERS App.
+Navigate to ...

 Can NRIs invest in mutual funds in India?